 With a growing interest in all-natural medicines, it should come as no surprise that more people are turning to cannabis compounds like CBD to relieve a host of health problems.
 However, the relationship between CBD and the other famous cannabis compound, THC, has caused many people to believe that they both can impact the body the same way.
 It is important to note that there are some discernible differences between them in terms of molecular structure, which can make one of these compounds a better choice depending on your health and wellness needs.
-In this article, we will explore some of the differences between CBD and THC to help you, the prospective consumer, make an informed decision when purchasing a cannabis-based product.
+In this article, we will explore some of the differences between CBD and THC to help you make an informed decision when purchasing a cannabis-based product.

-For those who may not already be aware, CBD and THC share the same chemical makeup, meaning both are comprised of 21 carbon atoms, 30 hydrogen atoms, and two oxygen atoms.
+CBD and THC share the same chemical makeup, meaning both are comprised of 21 carbon atoms, 30 hydrogen atoms, and two oxygen atoms.
 The most discernible difference between these two compounds has to do with the arrangement of one specific atom.
 To help put this into context, THC contains a cyclic ring while CBD contains a hydroxyl group, meaning that there is a difference in how the oxygen atom in both compounds goes about bonding to a hydrogen atom.
 The reason why this is important is that this bonding process largely dictates how THC and CBD will interact with the body's endocannabinoid system, which plays an integral role in maintaining the body's natural processes.

 To better understand the difference between CBD and THC, it helps to know how they both interact with the endocannabinoid system.
 That said, CBD and THC represent only 2 of the 85 cannabinoids commonly found in cannabis plants.
 Coincidentally, they are also the only two that are known to interact with the endocannabinoid system's CB1 and CB2 receptors.